Script 5 - MCMC - Stan

 )

 We can now use the rstan::sampling function to fit the model.
-We what two chains, each of length 10’000, and we want to discard the first 50% as warm-up.
+We want two chains, each of length 10’000, and we want to discard the first 50% as warm-up.

 n.iter <- 10000